|

 The drawback to this layout is that the visitor has to scroll down to

+see everything.
 The Kerry site has a much cleaner presentation in terms of design

 than the Bush site.
 The consistent white background unifies the Kerry